Six Crises: Background and writing

 Six Crises was Nixon's response to the John F. Kennedy book, Profiles in Courage (1955), which described the courage of eight US Senators.
 Kennedy sent Nixon a copy of his book, for which Nixon thanked him the next day.
-In 1961, following his 1960 presidential defeat to Kennedy, Nixon was encouraged by Mamie Eisenhower to write a book about his experiences.
+In 1961, following his 1960 presidential loss to Kennedy, Nixon was encouraged by Mamie Eisenhower to write a book about his experiences.
 On April 20, he visited Kennedy in the White House where Kennedy urged him to write a book; he said that doing so would raise the public image of any public man.
 Nixon met with a Doubleday book editor the same month.

 Like Kennedy, Nixon used a ghostwriter for much of his book.
 The primary such writer was reportedly Charles Lichenstein.
 Years later, Nixon's editor at Doubleday, Kenneth McCormick, recounted: "I enjoyed working with him on 'Six Crises.'
 He had the concept for the book.
 He had the whole thing in his head, but he said, 'I'm not much of a writer,' and I said, 'I know.'
 So Nixon talked the book into a tape recorder and another writer came in to help.
 Then Nixon said, 'Why don't I try the chapter on defeat?
 In the course of doing this I think I've learned to write.'
 Well, he wrote that chapter himself, and it was fine.
 He really was an example of someone who could learn."